Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Keep trusted instructions separate from untrusted work context.

-Trusted instructions come from platform policy, the agent profile, worker config, and trusted runtime policy.
+Trusted instructions come from platform policy, the agent profile, agent config, and trusted runtime policy.
 Untrusted context includes work titles, descriptions, comments, documents, and user prompts.

-The worker must enforce policy before filesystem access, shell execution, network access, workspace writes, or external side effects.
+The agent must enforce policy before filesystem access, shell execution, network access, workspace writes, or external side effects.

 Finish the session

 End every claimed session with a terminal outcome: complete, fail, or release.
-Keep the detailed lifecycle behavior in Agent Sessions so cloud workers and local workers follow the same contract.
+Keep the detailed lifecycle behavior in Agent Sessions so cloud agents and local agents follow the same contract.

-For the equivalent local workflow, read Build a Local Agent.
-Webhooks covers delivery behavior for the events that wake the worker.
+For the equivalent local agent, read Build a Local Agent.
+Webhooks covers delivery behavior for the events that wake the agent, and Workflow Reference covers multi-step execution.

 Frequently asked questions